ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-group-by-query.markdown

-#Session : Querying : How to Perform Dynamic Group By Query?
+#Session : Querying : How to Perform Dynamic Group By Query

 Since RavenDB 4.0, the query optimizer supports dynamic group by queries and automatically creates auto map-reduce indexes.

-It means you can create a dynamic query that does an aggregation by using LINQ `GroupBy()` method or `group by into` syntax.
+You can create a dynamic query that does an aggregation by using the LINQ `GroupBy()` method or `group by into` syntax.

 The supported aggregation operations are: